 Ultimately, you (and potentially your family/those directly impacted by your addiction) should “own” the creation of your goals, but it would be beneficial to discuss and refine these with an addiction treatment specialist.

-Once you begin vetting treatment centers (see step #4 below), speak with an expert from each place, communicate your goals, and ask them to share the specific ways they could help you achieve them.
+Once you begin vetting drug and alcohol rehab centers (see step #4 below), speak with an expert from each place, communicate your goals, and ask them to share the specific ways they could help you achieve them.

 Step 4: Create a list of questions to ask the treatment facilities you visit.